f3d-app/f3d/README.md

 ```
 This first block defines a basic configuration with many desired options for all files.
 The second block specifies that all files ending with vt., eg: vtk, vtp, vtu, ... will be shown with edges on.
-The third block specify raytracing usage for .gltf and .glb files.
+The third block specifies raytracing usage for .gltf and .glb files.

-The configuration file location depends of your operating system:
+The configuration file location depends on your operating system:
- * Linux : `${XDG_CONFIG_HOME}/.config/f3d/f3d.json` if the variable exist, if not `~/.config/f3d/f3d.json`
+ * Linux : `${XDG_CONFIG_HOME}/.config/f3d/f3d.json` if the variable exists, if not `~/.config/f3d/f3d.json`
  * Windows : `%APPDATA%\f3d\f3d.json`
  * MacOS : `~/.config/f3d/f3d.json`